k2view-academy/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/04_execute_task_API.md

 <p><strong>numberOfEntities</strong></p>
 </td>
 <td width="185">
 <p>Populated with a number to change the number of entities processed by the task.
-This parameter is only irrelevant for the entity list is not set in the overridden parameters.</p>
+This parameter is only irrelevant for the entity list if it is not set in the overridden parameters.</p>
 </td>
 <td width="99">
 <p>All tasks</p>